|Amendments to Approved IRB Applications||IRB Applications|

 The IRB is a board appointed by Provost of the University of Redlands.
 The composition consists of representatives from the natural sciences, social sciences, humanities, School of Business, School of Education, Graduate School of Theology, and the broader Redlands community.
 This last member, the “community” or “unaffiliated” member, cannot be affiliated with the University of Redlands—meaning that they do not work at the University or have any immediate family member who currently attends or works at the University.

-For new applications, log into Axiom Mentor IRB using your University of Redlands credentials and follow the instructions on the Info page.
-Completed applications are due on the dates listed on the IRB webpage.
+For new applications, log into Sitero Mentor IRB using your University of Redlands credentials and follow the instructions on the Info page.
+Applications that require Full IRB Review are due on the dates listed on the IRB webpage.
+Applications for Exempt and Expedited review may be submitted any time.

 The preparation and submission process differs for students and faculty, administrators, and staff.

-Faculty, administrators, and staff should should start their application in Axiom Mentor IRB and follow the instructions provided in the system to complete and submit it
+Faculty, administrators, and staff should should start their application in Sitero Mentor IRB and follow the instructions provided in the system to complete and submit it

 Questions from faculty, administrators, and staff about the IRB and IRB applications may be directed to either the IRB Chair or IRB Administrative Coordinator.